The Choir of Man: Norwegian Cruise Lines

-After its success at the 2017 Edinburgh Fringe Festival, The Choir of Man was licensed for performance at sea by Norwegian Cruise lines, making its debut on the NCL Escape in 2018, and subsequently opening on board the brand new Norwegian Encore in 2019.
-During the COVID-19 pandemic whilst theatres and cruise lines around the world were shut down, The Choir of Man filmed a special "Live From London" performance in the empty Garrick Theatre, for NCL's EMBARK series.
+After its success at the 2017 Edinburgh Fringe Festival, The Choir of Man was licensed for performance at sea by Norwegian Cruise Line, making its debut on the Norwegian Escape in 2018, and subsequently opening on board the brand new Norwegian Encore in 2019.
+During the COVID-19 pandemic whilst theatres and cruise lines around the world were shut down, the show's cast filmed a special "Live From London" performance in the empty Garrick Theatre, for NCL's EMBARK series.
 This hour long special featured interviews with cast members cut into a socially-distanced concert performance of songs from the show, performed on the empty Garrick stage.

+Music

+The show features a combination of acoustic and folk covers to well known rock and pop hits, as well as a couple original songs.